Paul Coll: Career

 In March 2022, Coll became the first New Zealander men's world no. 1 squash player, surpassing Ross Norman as the highest-ranked male squash player from New Zealand.
 Coll enjoyed more success in March when he won his first Windy City Open title in Chicago after coming back from two games down against Youssef Ibrahim of Egypt.
 The next month in April, he successfully defended his 2021 British Open title without dropping a single set the entire tournament.
 He defeated Ali Farag in a repeat of the 2021 final.

 In August 2022, Coll took home his first gold medal in the men's singles event at the 2022 Commonwealth Games and became the first New Zealander to win gold in this event after beating Welshman Joel Makin in a tight five-game contest.
 Also in 2022, Coll won the bronze medal at the 2022 PSA Men's World Squash Championship.

 In the 2023 New Year Honours, Coll was appointed an Officer of the New Zealand Order of Merit, for services to squash.
 In May 2023, he reached the quarter final of the 2023 PSA Men's World Squash Championship, before losing to rival Ali Farag.
 In October 2023, he won the United States Open.

 Coll married Belgian professional squash player Nele Gilis in July 2024.

 In May 2025, Coll reached the semi-final of the 2025 Men's World Squash Championship in Chicago but was defeated by number 1 seed and four-time champion Ali Farag.
 The following month he reached the semi final of the 2025 Men's British Open Squash Championship, losing to Diego Elías.

-He won his 28th PSA title in September after winning the London Classic.
+During the 2025–26 PSA Squash Tour, Coll won the London Classic, Qatar Classic, Squash In The Land, New Zealand Open and Australian Open.